WebAssembly/component-model/design/mvp/Async.md

 call in that it can be called synchronously or asynchronously.

-On the callee side of cancellation: when a caller requests cancellation via `subtask.cancel`, the callee receives a [`TASK_CANCELLED`] event (produced by one of the `waitable-set.{wait,poll}` or `yield` built-ins).
-Upon receiving notice of cancellation, the callee can call the [`task.cancel`] built-in to resolve the subtask without returning a value or the callee can call [`task.return`] as-if there were no cancellation. `task.cancel` doesn't take a value to return but does enforce the same [borrow](#borrows) rules as `task.return`.
+On the callee side of cancellation: when a caller requests cancellation via `subtask.cancel`, the callee receives a [`TASK_CANCELLED`] event (as produced by one of the `waitable-set.{wait,poll}` or `yield` built-ins or as received by the `callback` function).
+Upon receiving notice of cancellation, the callee can call the [`task.cancel`] built-in to resolve the subtask without returning a value.
+Alternatively, the callee can still call [`task.return`] as-if there were no cancellation. `task.cancel` doesn't take a value to return but does enforce the same [borrow](#borrows) rules as `task.return`.
 Ideally, a callee will `task.cancel` itself as soon as possible after receiving a `TASK_CANCELLED` event so that any caller waiting for the recovery of lent handles is unblocked ASAP.
 As with `task.return`, after calling `task.cancel`, a callee can continue executing before exiting the task.

 See the [`canon_subtask_cancel`] and [`canon_task_cancel`] functions in the Canonical ABI explainer for more details.